DataHacksDS3/DataHacks2020/README.md

 *Find more information [here](./Dataset/README.md)*.
 ### Business Track
 > Over the past decade, the transportation industry has become one of the most promising areas for careers in Data Science and/or Data Engineering.
 At UBER, the world’s most popular ride-share service, data scientists have access to billions of rows of data and are expected to showcase mastery over-processing, visualizing, and analyzing the company’s data.
-In this track, you will have the opportunity to work with real-world UBER time-series data from the San Francisco area, spanning across the second quarter of 2019 (01/01/2019 - 06/30/2019).
+In this track, you will have the opportunity to work with real-world UBER time-series data from the San Francisco area, spanning across the first and second quarters of 2019.
 The time-series data will be centered on travel times for UBER trips in the overall San Francisco area.

 *Find more information [here](./Dataset/README.md)*.